syrotkin/fullstackopen2020/part08/exercises/8.13/readme.md

+To run the application:

+`node library-backend.js`

-this query works even when changing the type of the author field:
+This query works even when changing the type of the author field:

 ```
 query AllBooks($author: String, $genre: String) {